 Max. photo resolution is 16 MP, which is upscaled from the 8 MP sensor.
 File format is .jpg.

-MGCOOL Explorer features a 2″ TFT Screen with 320 x 240 pixel resolution.
+All MGCOOL Explorer series cameras feature a 2″ TFT Screen with 320 x 240 pixel resolution.
 That’s about the same as comparable action cameras.

 The battery got a capacity of 1050mAh which lasts for 80 min. video recording in 1080p.